 Behavioral management Behavior modification strategies include positive reinforcement (rewarding "good" behavior) and "time-outs."
 The goal is to enhance appropriate behavior and reduce inappropriate behaviors (such as self-inflicted injuries).

-all symptoms of autism effectively.
-In some children, antipsychotic
+treat all symptoms of autism effectively.
+In some children,

-medications may also have side effects.
-Medications such as
+may also have side effects.
+Medications such as fluoxetine

-Methylphenidate may be used to treat hyperactive or impulsive
+may be used to treat hyperactive or impulsive behavior.

 The number represents a 23 percent increase in the last two years and 78 percent in the past five years.